furrykef/animalland/readme.txt

 * Some jokes and other ideas didn't translate.
 One of the most notable is the "N" that is written on the scrap of paper early in the game was originally a katakana "nu".
 A minor plot point was that this sloppily written character could also be interpreted as a kanji meaning "again" or "later" -- perhaps whoever wrote it intended to return!
 About the best we could do was suggest it could be a "Z" rather than an "N".

+* The name of The Dragon Cafe may have had a dual meaning.
+The name was spelled "Doragon" in Japanese, and Renard's and Drago's original names were "Gonkichi" and "Dorakure".
+So "Doragon" could be read as a portmanteau: "Dora[kure]-Gon[kichi]".

 * There is a tortured pun involving a stone you find in the Forest Maze.
 You are told to find the "Kokeshi Rock".
 A Japanese player would expect to find a rock in the shape of a Japanese kokeshi doll.
 Instead, what you actually find is a rock with an inscription that almost makes sense, but not quite.
 Your partner realizes the inscription makes sense if you remove the letter "ko" -- the word "kokeshi" has a second meaning of "erase the 'ko'".